advanced-computer-lab/Chad/README.md

 - [Sprint 3 Tasks distribution & progress](SPRINT3.md)

 ## Motivation
-This project is an academic one, and the main purpose of implementing it is to get familier with the __MERN STACK__ , the __AGILE Methodology__ , __GITHUB WORK FLOW__ and ofcourse to pass this CSEN704 GUC course 🙂.
+This project is an academic one, and the main purpose of implementing it is to get familier with the __MERN STACK__ , the __AGILE Methodology__ , __GITHUB WORK FLOW__ and of course to pass this CSEN704 GUC course 🙂.

 ## Build Status
 currently the project is in the staging process, and it is being tested intensively.